AnimaApp/scooby/README.md

-# scooby
+# Scooby

-[WIP] An optimised visual and E2E testing framework
+[WIP] An optimized E2E and visual testing framework